RikMe/DIY_thermal_solar_battery/README.md

 ## Software control
 This section assumes a working instance of Home Assistant with the control device (in my case Shelly PRO 4PM) already set-up.
 A basic knowledge of both Home Assistant and EVCC is assumed.
 Please refer to the specific documentation for relevant manuals.
 ### Controlling the e-boiler trough EVCC
+Each individual resistor (when using a 3-phase model) or the main resistor (when using a single phase model) can be added into EVCC.
+When using Shelly controllers they can be loaded into EVCC either trough the Shelly template in EVCC or as a more generic Home Assistant Switch.

+*Note:*
+- *If you want to use 'plans' with the e-boiler (ex. dynamic pricing) you should add the devices as a 'charger', not as as 'heating' device.
+For the moment charging plans are NOT available for heating devices in EVCC*